kangas71/configuration/OpenVPN_PiHole Setup.md

 # Pi-Hole DNS AD Blocking via openVPN connections.

 This is a quick and dirty guide on setting up ad blocking via openVPN and Pi-Hole.
-Once both of these are setup you can point your openVPN DNS to your pi-hole for ad blocking while connected to open WiFi access points.
+Once you set this up, you'll enjoy a secure VPN connection with ad blocking to your home network while connected to open WiFi networks.

 ### Step 1.
 Install openVPN on an Ubuntu Server or any of the supported servers listed on openVPN's's website.
 Digital Ocean has a fantastic how-to guide, so I'm not going to re-write all this.
 Just follow their guide ...